mathiasertl/django-ca/README.md

 This simple project allows you to manage a local TLS certificate authority from the command line.

+## Features

+1. Set up a secure certification authority in a few minutes.
+2. Manage your entire certificate authority from the command line.
+3. Get email notifications about certificates about to expire.
+4. Support for certificate revocation lists (CRLs).

 ## Setup

 First, download the project, create a virtualenv, install requirements: